-3. CEO Variable Incentive outcomes for FY18 are for Perpetual's previous CEO, Mr Lloyd.
+3. CEO variable incentive outcomes for FY18 are for Perpetual's previous CEO, Mr Lloyd.

-4. Mr Lloyd ceased employment with Perpetual in FY18, and therefore FY18 represents variable cash only given the forfeiture of Variable Incentive equity for FY18.
+4. Mr Lloyd ceased employment with Perpetual in FY18, and therefore FY18 represents variable incentive cash only given the forfeiture of variable incentive equity for FY18.

-5. FY19-FY22 Variable Incentive outcomes are for Mr Adams.
+5. FY19-FY22 variable incentive outcomes are for Mr Adams.

-6. Excludes sign-on grants.
+6. Excludes sign on grants.

-1. Three and four-year CAGR TSR disclosed to align with the performance hurdle period of the CEO and Group Executives from FY21.

-2. NPS FY19 rebased from 39 to 40 to reflect new target markets.
+Three and four-year CAGR TSR disclosed to align with the performance hurdle period of the CEO and Group Executives for FY21.
+NPS FY19 rebased from 39 to 40 to reflect new target markets.